gkaguirrelab/gkaModelEye/calc/README.md

 These routines derive optical properties of a modeled eye or optical system.

+These routines can operate upon either an isolated opticalSystem, or an eye model.
+With the exception of `calcSystemDirection`, If an eye model is passed, the routine will create the `mediumToRetina` optical system for the eye.

+calcSystemDirection.m
+calcOpticalPower.m
-These routines operate upon an isolated opticalSystem calcSystemDirection.m calcOpticalPower.m calcPrincipalPoint.mcalcInternalFocalPoint.m
+calcPrincipalPoint.mcalcInternalFocalPoint.m